odunayo12/New_NGN_BUDGET_DATA/README.md

 <br>

 ## To follow:
-1. - [ ] Data in MySql format
+1. - [ ] Data in MySql format.
-2. - [ ] Detailed Exploratory Analytics and Visualization through blogposts
+2. - [ ] Detailed Exploratory Analytics and Visualization through blogposts.
+3. - [ ] Update repo with 2104-2017 budget data.